GitLab Commands

 test

-test stage is responsible for running the tests.
+The test stage runs the tests.